alehee/cheeseBot/README.md

 Simple discord bot written in Python.
 Purpose of this project is to learn some bot-writing basics, so if you want to check some examples feel free!
 All of the documentation I used can be found in [discordpy docs](https://discordpy.readthedocs.io/en/stable/)

-Bot is written for single server handle only, so the database is a simple json file.
+Bot is written for **single server handle only**, so the database is just a simple json file.
 If you want go worldwide with your bot prepare some proper database server!

 All bot commands are triggered by '>' sign before the command.

+**Bot is still in development, some options may not be working now!**

+## Features
+* check/help command

+## Upcoming features
+* events
+* welcoming logged in discord *VIPs*
+* random meme

 ## Commands
 ```
     >check
         prints if i'm alive and timestamp of the message

+    >help
+        prints all the commands and configurations

+	>events or >event
+		prints all of the saved events

+	>eventadd [name] [date in format yyyy-MM-dd]
+		adds event to the database, for example '>eventadd Party 2022-11-28'

+	>eventdel [name]
+		deletes event from the database, for example '>eventdel Party'

+	>event [name]
+		prints data about event and count days till event

+	>welcomes or >welcome
+		prints all users that will be welcomed on login to discord

+	>welcomechange
+		switches on/off the welcome feature

+	>welcomeadd [name]
+		adds user to be welcomed

+	>welcomedel [name]
+		deletes user from welcome feature

+	>meme
+		sends random SFW meme to the channel
 ```

 ## Used technology